cwagdev/RWDevCon-Countdown/0-For-Instructor/2-Demo.markdown

 5. You should see the "Hello World" label below the title of your widget "Counting Down" and the App's icon
 6. Congrats!
 You've built a widget, well sort of.
 Time to make it useful

-## 7) Configuring the Extension Target
+## 9) Configuring the Extension Target
-The widget will need to do a lot of the things that the app already does.
-Most of that logic is already contained in the CountdownKit framework.
-To reuse the logic link CountdownKit framework to the Counting Down target.
+The widget will be doing a lot of the things that the app already does.
+So it's a good thing you created the CountdownKit framework.
+Now you need to link CountdownKit framework to the Counting Down target.

 1. Select the Countdown project in Project Navigator
 2. Select the Counting Down target